waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Tile Mechanics & Interaction Rules

-- **PC Interaction:**
-    - **Tile:** The tile for the PC in Pokémon Centers (e.g., Viridian Pokecenter (14,4)) is typed as `grass` in the map data, but it is impassable.
+- **PC Interaction:** The tile for the PC in Pokémon Centers (e.g., Viridian Pokecenter (14,4)) is typed as `grass` in the map data, but it is impassable.
 Interaction requires standing on the tile directly below it (at (X, Y+1)) and facing up.
-    - **Mechanics:** Selecting 'WITHDRAW PKMN' opens the box menu, allowing the player to freely select which Pokémon to withdraw.
-Selecting 'DEPOSIT PKMN' opens the party menu, allowing the player to choose which Pokémon to deposit.
 - **Warp Tiles (1x1):** To re-use an instant warp tile after arriving on it, you must first step off the tile and then step back on.
-This applies to tiles like `ladder_down` and `ladder_up`.
-- **elevated_ground:** Inaccessible from 'ground' tiles unless via 'steps'.
-Acts as a separate plane of movement.
-- **ladder_down/ladder_up:** Function as 1x1 warp tiles between floors.
-- **Event Trigger Tile:** Some tiles, when stepped on, can trigger a scripted event or dialogue, such as the entrance fee tile in the Pewter Museum of Science.
-These are not visually distinct from normal ground tiles.
-- **ground:** Standard walkable tile.
-- **grass:** Standard walkable tile, but can also be used for impassable objects like the PC in a Pokémon Center.
-- **impassable:** Walls and other obstacles that cannot be walked on.
-- **steps:** Allows movement between 'ground' and 'elevated_ground' tiles.
 - **Ledge Traversal:** Moving down onto a ledge tile automatically results in a two-tile jump to the tile below the ledge.
 - **Spinner Tiles:** Tiles that force movement in a specific direction (`spinner_up`, `spinner_down`, `spinner_left`, `spinner_right`) until an obstacle or a `spinner_stop` tile is encountered.